onestardao/WFGY/TensionUniverse/BlackHole/Q050_multiverse_consistency_tests.md

 3. Compute `Tension_MV(m_j)` for each configuration.

-4. Repeat the analysis at a higher refinement level (finer discretization or more detailed modeling) for a representative subset of configurations.
+4. Repeat the analysis at a higher refinement level (finer discretization or more detailed modeling) for a representative subset of configurations, using the same pre specified parameter ranges.

-*Metrics:*
+**Metrics**

 * Fraction of configurations where `Tension_MV(m_j)` lies below a specified low threshold `epsilon_MV_toy`.
 * Change in `Tension_MV(m_j)` when moving from coarse to fine refinement.
 * Spread of `DeltaS_typicality` across the configuration set.

-*Falsification conditions:*
+**Falsification conditions**

+* At design time, choose `epsilon_MV_toy` to represent an acceptable typicality and internal health band for this toy setting.

-* If for all configurations in the sampled admissible class we have
+* If for all configurations in the sampled admissible class we have:

   ```txt
   Tension_MV(m_j) > epsilon_MV_toy
   ```

-  with `epsilon_MV_toy` chosen to represent an acceptable typicality and internal health band, then this toy encoding family is rejected for Q050.
+  then this toy encoding family is rejected for Q050.

 * If for a significant subset of configurations `Tension_MV(m_j)` changes drastically when refinement is increased, without a clear physical reason, the encoding is considered unstable and rejected.

 * If configurations that make `DeltaS_typicality` small do so only by driving `DeltaS_internal` very large, the encoding is considered to fail at the effective layer, since it trades typicality for pathologies.

-*Semantics implementation note:*
+**Semantics implementation note**
 The branch index is treated as a discrete component, and the parameter vectors are treated as continuous components.
 Effective probabilities are implemented using sums over discrete indices and integrals over parameter space in a hybrid way that is consistent with the hybrid setting in the metadata.

-*Boundary note:*
+**Boundary note**
-Falsifying TU encoding != solving canonical statement.
+Falsifying TU encoding does not mean solving the canonical statement.
 This experiment can reject particular choices of prior and observer weighting families, but it does not confirm or deny any fundamental multiverse theory.

 ---

 ### Experiment 2: Cross node compatibility test with imported tensions

-*Goal:*
+**Goal**
 Check whether ensemble encodings that reduce typicality tension for one parameter, such as the cosmological constant, inevitably worsen cross node tensions, such as H0 tension or baryon budget tension.

-*Setup:*
+**Setup**

 * Import effective tension bands from: